shammishailaj/rocket/_docs/docs/index.md

 # You are able to use other variables inside your variable definition (or escape them with $$):
 FLAGS = "-al"
 LS_CMD = "ls $FLAGS $$TMP_DIR" # -> 'ls -al $TMP_DIR'

+[heroku]
+api_key = $HEROKU_TOKEN # -> it's not defined above nor in the predefined variables, so it will expand to the already set environment variable
 ```

 ### Predefined environment variables